-

 -2011, National Endowment of the Humanities Workshop: "Abolitionism, Women's Rights and Religious Revivalism on the Rochester Reform Trail" (Rochester & Seneca Falls, NY).

-From 2008-2011, I participated in the Montgomery County Intermediate Unit's "Teaching American History Grant Program."
+From 2008-2011, Montgomery County Intermediate Unit's "Teaching American History Grant Program."
 TAH provided lectures from distinguished scholars and modeled new pedagogical approaches to history education.
 I also attended the capstone, "Teaching the American Civil Rights Institute" in 2011.

 -2009, National Endowment of the Humanities Workshop: "Lowell and the Industrial Revolution" (Lowell National Historical Park, MA).
 I investigated the origins and implications of the Industrial Revolution on American society.

--In 2008, I was awarded the James Madison Memorial Fellowship for the State of Pennsylvania (one Fellowship being awarded to one teacher from each State).
-As part of the Fellowship, received $24,000 to obtain a Master's Degree in American History at Villanova University.
-In 2010, I took part in a month long intensive study of Constitutional History at Georgetown University.
+-In 2008, I was awarded the James Madison Memorial Fellowship for the State of Pennsylvania (one Fellowship being awarded to one teacher from each state).
+As part of the Fellowship, I received $24,000 to obtain a Master's Degree in American History at Villanova University.
+In 2010, I took part in a month-long intensive study of Constitutional History at Georgetown University.

 -In 2006, I was also selected to represent the State of Pennsylvania during the first ever Presidential Academy for American History and Civics.
 During this fourteen-day seminar, we explored the Declaration of Independence, Gettysburg Address and "I Have a Dream" Speech in the cities associated with their inception (Philadelphia, Gettysburg and Washington D.C.).